How to use the INDIRECT function of Excel?

 • Third, we have the reference of the cell.

-So the idea is to replace the worksheets' reference (UK, Italy, France, Spain, ...) with the values of the cells in column A.
+The idea is to replace the worksheets' references (UK, Italy, France, Spain, ...) with the values in column A.

-Step 1: First insert your reference in the INDIRECT function
+Step 1: Write your reference in the INDIRECT function

 With the INDIRECT function, the references must be written as text, so between double-quotes.